On 1 November 2018, Penza State University celebrated its 75th anniversary.

-November 1st, 2013 Penza State University is celebrating its 70th anniversary.
-The history of the university goes back to July 1943, when an industrial institute was moved from Odessa, occupied by the Nazi army, to Penza.
-By the 1st of November that year, everything had been ready to accept the students.
-600 students, among them 525 first-year students, started their studies here.
-First Director of the institute, Sergey Berezko, is credited with laying down the basis for the successful growth of the educational institution.
+The history of Penza State University goes back to July 1943, when Odessa Industrial Institute was relocated to Penza from the city invaded by the Nazi army.
+By 1 November that year, everything had been ready to accept students.
+600 individuals, including 525 freshmen, started their studies here.
+Sergey Berezko, first Director of the Institute, is credited with laying down the basis for successful growth of the educational institution.

-The1990s were significant years for the development of the university.
-New educational courses (humanities and life sciences) were introduced, which led to the university acquiring the status of a classical university, and in January 1998 the university was given the name it bears now – Penza State University.
+The 1990s were significant years for the development of the university.
+New study fields (humanities and life sciences) were introduced, which led to acquiring the classical university status.
+In January 1998 the university was given the name it bears now – Penza State University.

-Finally, 2012 was a crucial year in university history.
-Penza State University merged with Penza Pedagogical University thus becoming the major university of the region.
+In 2012 Penza State University merged with V.G.
+Belinsky Penza State Pedagogical University, thus becoming the major higher education institution in the Penza Region.

-The 2012 merge of the universities was mutually beneficial, as it allowed them to expand the scope of academic programmes, to increase the financing of academic fields and priority research, to open new professional training specialties and to enroll more students.
+The 2012 merge of the universities was mutually beneficial, as it allowed them to expand the scope of academic programmes, to increase financing of academic fields and priority research, to launch new degree programmes and to enroll more students.